SciML/sciml.ai/small_grants.md

 ## Update CUTEst.jl to the Optimization.jl Interface and Add to SciMLBenchmarks (\$200)

+**In Progress**: Claimed by Alonso Cisneros for the time period of July 20th, 2024 - August 20th 2024.

 [CUTEst.jl](https://github.com/JuliaSmoothOptimizers/CUTEst.jl)
 is a repository of constrained and unconstrained nonlinear programming problems for testing and comparing optimization algorithms.
 We would like to be able to repurpose this work for